Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 more with lists than with unconnected variables.
 Plus, the above approach just has some real problems:

 * No easy way to add extra cat names
-* Writing repetitive code like this almost always results in repetitive code elsewhere, particular code that handles it
+* Writing repetitive code like this almost always results in repetitive code elsewhere, particularly the code that handles it

 Getting user input for all those cats would be a huge hassle, but when you use a list, you can approach things more programmatically, even including support for an arbitrary number of cats: